szabgab/rust.code-maven.com/pages/index.md

 * [YAML](/yaml) - Dealing with YAML files in Rust.
 * [JSON](/json) - Serializing and deserializing JSON in Rust.
 * [Image](/image) - Creating and changing images in Rust.
+* [Testing](/testing) - Various forms of functional and non-functional tests in Rust.
 * [Web development](/web)
     * [Tiny HTTP](/tiny-http) - low level web development tool for Rust.
     * [Rocket](/rocket) - web development framework for Rust.